Skip to content

 Concealment (Chapter III of Title XX of the Spanish Criminal Code, Arts.
 451 to 454) is an autonomous and subsequent offense to another prior crime.
 Its protected legal interest is plural: the Administration of Justice, inasmuch as prosecution of the antecedent offense is hindered, and, in some cases, collective security by removing the alleged perpetrators from police action.
 Supreme Court doctrine has consolidated the accessory but autonomous nature of concealment: it depends on the prior existence of a crime (not on its effective conviction), but is prosecuted as an independent type with its own substance.
 The reform introduced by Organic Law 1/2015 expanded the catalogue of prior crimes whose concealment is punishable and harmonized penalties with the harboring regime.

 The commission modalities are three, expressly listed in Art.
 451 CP.
 First, complementary aid (Art.
 451.1 CP): helping perpetrators or accomplices benefit from the product, gain or price of the crime, without having participated in it (paradigmatic example: keeping money from a robbery knowingly; selling the loot to a third party).
 Second, real harboring (Art.
 451.2 CP): hiding, altering or rendering useless the body, effects or instruments of the crime to prevent its discovery (example: destroying the murder weapon, deleting compromising files).
 Third, personal harboring (Art.
 451.3 CP): helping the alleged perpetrators evade the authority's investigation or escape search or capture (example: hiding the fugitive, providing false identity, transporting the suspect outside the territory).
-Of special relevance is the subsumption of criminal organization concealment (Art.
-451.bis CP), which raises penalties and is associated with the autonomous offense of belonging to a criminal organization (Art.
-570 bis CP).
+A different matter is membership of or collaboration with a criminal organization, punished as the autonomous offense of belonging to a criminal organization (Art.
+570 bis CP), which must not be confused with the subsequent concealment of a specific crime.

 The statutory penalties are modulated by the gravity of the prior crime.
 Generally, concealment carries six months to three years' imprisonment (Art.
 451 CP).
-When the concealed crime is punished with a lesser penalty (fine), only a three to six month fine is imposed.
-When concealment favors the illegal activity of criminal organizations or is performed on crimes of special gravity (terrorism, drug trafficking, human trafficking), the penalty can reach four years' prison.
+The custodial sentence can never exceed the penalty of the concealed crime; if that crime carries a penalty of a different nature, prison is replaced by a six to twenty-four month fine (Art.
+452 CP).
+Personal harboring (Art.
+451.3 CP) is only punishable when the concealed crime is especially serious (terrorism, homicide, human trafficking) or when the offender acts with abuse of public office, which additionally entails special or absolute disqualification.
 Additionally, habitual are special disqualifications, the obligation to return the concealed goods and civil liability derived from the crime.
 Concealment is technically distinguished from receiving stolen goods (Art.
 298 CP), which is an autonomous more severe type when acting with profit motive on goods from property crimes.

 The technical defense of concealment rests on four consolidated axes.
 First, the family absolute excuse (Art.
-454 CP): the law exempts from punishment spouses, persons linked by analogous affective relationship, ascendants, descendants, siblings by nature, adoption or affinity vis-à-vis the prior crime perpetrator (with exceptions for real harboring with profit motive).
+454 CP): the law exempts from punishment spouses, persons linked by analogous affective relationship, ascendants, descendants, siblings by nature, adoption or affinity vis-à-vis the prior crime perpetrator (with the sole exception of complementary aid under Art.
+451.1 CP).
 It is one of the most powerful defenses and applied ex officio when the bond is proven.
 Second, challenging intent: concealment requires knowledge of the criminal nature of the prior facts; error of type (Art.
 14.1 CP) on the unlawful nature excludes typification.
 Third, the difference between active and passive conduct: case-law recalls that mere omission of the duty to report does not constitute concealment; this requires active aid conduct.
 Fourth, delimitation against complicity: if aid was promised or arranged before the crime, it is not concealment but complicity or necessary cooperation (with different penalties and regime).

 In current forensic practice we observe that most proceedings for concealment arise in contexts of family or sentimental relationships with the prior crime perpetrator, or in accidental collaboration situations without awareness of the criminal context.
 Organic Law 1/2025 on Justice Service Efficiency, the consolidated case-law on the family absolute excuse and the protocols of the State Attorney General's Office on prosecuting networks and criminal organizations configure a demanding framework.
 At Alonso Sala, with more than 15 years of experience, we approach each case analyzing with precision the chronology (when did the client learn the criminal nature?), the nature of the bond with the perpetrator (family, sentimental, friendship, work?) and the suitability of the conduct (did it actually contribute to hindering justice?).
 We coordinate defense with related proceedings of obstruction of justice, perjury and receiving stolen goods to anticipate concurrence and articulate a comprehensive strategy.